DARPA-CRITICALMAAS/uiuc-pipeline/README.md

 Q. I'm having a problem with the pipeline that I couldn't find help for.

-A. Use the built in Issues tab to submit an issue describing your problem.
+A. Use the issues tab underneath the Plan tab to submit an issue describing your problem.

 ## Documentation